Law enforcement in India: Directorate of Revenue Intelligence

 The Directorate of Revenue Intelligence (DRI) is an intelligence-based organization responsible for the coordination of India's anti-smuggling efforts.
 Officers are drawn from the Indian Revenue Service and Group B of the Central Board of Indirect Taxes and Customs.

 Central Economic Intelligence Bureau

 The Central Economic Intelligence Bureau (CEIB) is the intelligence agency responsible for gathering information and monitoring the economic and financial sectors for economic offenses and warfare.

 Directorate General of GST Intelligence

 The Directorate General of GST Intelligence (DGGI), formerly the Directorate General of Central Excise Intelligence (DGCEI), is an intelligence-based organization responsible for tax evasion cases related to central excise duty and Goods and Service Tax (GST).
 Officers are drawn from the Indian Revenue Service and Group B of the Central Board of Indirect Taxes and Customs.

-National Investigation Agency

-The National Investigation Agency (NIA), the central agency combatting terrorism, can deal with interstate terror-related crimes without permission from the states.
-The National Investigation Agency Bill 2008, creating the agency, was moved in Parliament by the Home Minister on 16 December 2008.
-The NIA was created in response to the 2008 Mumbai attacks as a central counter-terrorism agency.
-Also dealing with drug trafficking and currency counterfeiting, it draws its officers from the IRS and the Indian Police Service.

-Narcotics Control Bureau

-The Narcotics Control Bureau is responsible for anti-narcotics operations nationwide, checking the spread of contraband and the cultivation of drugs.
-Officers in the bureau are drawn from the IPS and IRS.

 Bureau of Police Research and Development

 The Bureau of Police Research and Development (BPRD) was established on 28 August 1970 to modernize the police forces.
 It researches police issues, including training and the introduction of technology at the central and state levels.